shaghayegh-gh/react-countries-rest-api-js/README.md

 npm start
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The last command runs the app in the development mode.
+Now, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Dependencies added
 - `tailwindcss`
 - `axios`
 - `local-storage`

-How is it work [here](./docs/demo.md)